MP Estate Planning UK

 Record TypeDescriptionImportance

-Property Maintenance RecordsRecords of maintenance, repairs, and renovationsHigh
+Property Maintenance RecordsRecords of maintenance, repairs, renovations, and any structural work carried outHigh

-Property Surveys and InspectionsReports from surveyors and inspectorsMedium
+Property Surveys and InspectionsReports from RICS surveyors, structural engineers, damp specialists, and other professionalsHigh

 Consulting with Inheritance Tax Specialists